-We’re able to see that the Rc in a has an initial reference count of one, then each time we call clone, the count goes up by one.
+We can see that the Rc<List> in a has an initial reference count of one; then each time we call clone, the count goes up by one.
 When c goes out of scope, the count goes down by one.
-We don’t have to call a function to decrease the reference count like we have to call Rc::clone to increase the reference count; the implementation of the Drop trait decreases the reference count automatically when an Rc value goes out of scope.
+We don’t have to call a function to decrease the reference count like we have to call Rc::clone to increase the reference count: the implementation of the Drop trait decreases the reference count automatically when an Rc<T> value goes out of scope.

-What we can’t see from this example is that when b and then a go out of scope at the end of main, the count is then 0, and the Rc is cleaned up completely at that point.
-Using Rc allows a single value to have multiple owners, and the count will ensure that the value remains valid as long as any of the owners still exist.
+What we can’t see in this example is that when b and then a go out of scope at the end of main, the count is then 0, and the Rc<List> is cleaned up completely at that point.
+Using Rc<T> allows a single value to have multiple owners, and the count ensures that the value remains valid as long as any of the owners still exist.

-Rc<T> allows us to share data between multiple parts of our program for reading only, via immutable references.
-If Rc<T> allowed us to have multiple mutable references too, we’d be able to violate one of the the borrowing rules that we discussed in Chapter 4: multiple mutable borrows to the same place can cause data races and inconsistencies.
+Via immutable references, Rc<T> allows us to share data between multiple parts of our program for reading only.
+If Rc<T> allowed us to have multiple mutable references too, we might violate one of the borrowing rules discussed in Chapter 4: multiple mutable borrows to the same place can cause data races and inconsistencies.
 But being able to mutate data is very useful!
-In the next section, we’ll discuss the interior mutability pattern and the RefCell<T> type that we can use in conjunction with an Rc<T> to work with this restriction on immutability.
+In the next section, we’ll discuss the interior mutability pattern and the RefCell<T> type that we can use in conjunction with an Rc<T> to work with this immutability restriction.

+confirm xref

 RefCell<T> and the Interior Mutability Pattern

-Interior mutability is a design pattern in Rust for allowing you to mutate data even when there are immutable references to that data, normally disallowed by the borrowing rules.
-To do so, the pattern uses unsafe code inside a data structure to bend Rust’s usual rules around mutation and borrowing.
+Interior mutability is a design pattern in Rust that allows you to mutate data even when there are immutable references to that data: normally, this action is disallowed by the borrowing rules.
+To do so, the pattern uses unsafe code inside a data structure to bend Rust’s usual rules that govern mutation and borrowing.
 We haven’t yet covered unsafe code; we will in Chapter 19.
-We can choose to use types that make use of the interior mutability pattern when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can’t ensure that.
+We can use types that use the interior mutability pattern when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can’t guarantee that.
 The unsafe code involved is then wrapped in a safe API, and the outer type is still immutable.

+confirm xref

-Let’s explore this by looking at the RefCell<T> type that follows the interior mutability pattern.
+Let’s explore this concept by looking at the RefCell<T> type that follows the interior mutability pattern.

 Enforcing Borrowing Rules at Runtime with RefCell<T>

 Unlike Rc<T>, the RefCell<T> type represents single ownership over the data it holds.
 So, what makes RefCell<T> different than a type like Box<T>?
-Let’s recall the borrowing rules we learned in Chapter 4:
+Recall the borrowing rules you learned in Chapter 4:

+confirm xref

-At any given time, you can have either but not both of:
+At any given time, you can have either but not both of the following: one mutable reference or any number of immutable references.

-One mutable reference.

-Any number of immutable references.

 References must always be valid.

 With references and Box<T>, the borrowing rules’ invariants are enforced at compile time.
 With RefCell<T>, these invariants are enforced at runtime.
 With references, if you break these rules, you’ll get a compiler error.
-With RefCell<T>, if you break these rules, you’ll get a panic!.
+With RefCell<T>, if you break these rules, your program will panic! and exit.

-The advantages to checking the borrowing rules at compile time are that errors will be caught sooner in the development process and there is no impact on runtime performance since all the analysis is completed beforehand.
-For those reasons, checking the borrowing rules at compile time is the best choice for the majority of cases, which is why this is Rust’s default.
+The advantages of checking the borrowing rules at compile time are that errors will be caught sooner in the development process, and there is no impact on runtime performance because all the analysis is completed beforehand.
+For those reasons, checking the borrowing rules at compile time is the best choice in the majority of cases, which is why this is Rust’s default.